glotzerlab/signac-docs/docs/source/tutorial.rst

 ------------------------

 The core function that ``signac`` offers is the ability to associate metadata --- for example, a specific set of parameters such as temperature, pressure, and system size --- with a distinct directory on the file system that contains all data related to said metadata.
-The ``signac`` core function is to associate the provided metadata, such as a specific temperature, pressure, and system size, with a distinct directory on the file system, which contains all data related to said metadata.
 The :py:meth:`~signac.Project.open_job` method associates the metadata specified as its first argument with a distinct directory called a *job workspace*.
 These directories are located in the ``workspace`` sub-directory within the project directory and the directory name is the so called *job id*.